Below, we provide links to pumpkin patches and farm stands selling picked pumpkins in the Seattle-Tacoma metro area around the Puget Sound region.

 More Seattle, Island, and north Puget Sound Pumpkin patches

 Find more pumpkin Patches in Seattle, King County, Island Kitsap, and Snohomish counties.
-This page lists pumpkin patches, farm stands, corn mazes, hay rides, and more in northwest Washington.
+This page lists pumpkin patches, farm stands, corn mazes, hayrides, and more in northwest Washington.
 Also see these reviews on Yelp for Seattle area pumpkin patches.

 More Tacoma and south Puget Sound Pumpkin patches